williamscch/testing-practices/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Testing Practices

-> Description the project.
+> This is an exercise to implement some practices related with Jest tool to test code.

 ## Built With

+- JavaScript
-- Major languages
+- Jest
-- Frameworks
+- AAA
-- Technologies used
+- TDD

 ## Live Demo (if available)